Browse by Medical Category

 Mass General has an impressive legacy of research in rheumatoid arthritis.
 In the 1930s, Walter Bauer, MD, established the Rheumatology Program to bring basic scientists and clinicians together to study and treat this disease.
 In the 1990s and 2000s, investigator Brian Seed, PhD, was at the forefront of research that led to the development of tumor necrosis factor (TNF) inhibitors, a new class of drugs for rheumatoid arthritis.

 Today, Allen Steere, MD, who laid the foundation for understanding Lyme arthritis (a tick-borne spirochetal infection) is using these insights in an effort to uncover causes of rheumatoid arthritis.
 His laboratory performs translational studies using samples from patients with rheumatoid arthritis and Lyme arthritis, a condition with many similarities, to:

-Additionally, Andrew Luster, MD, PhD, and Nancy Kim, MD, are studying the molecular events that lead to immune cell entry into the joint and resultant joint destruction in rheumatoid arthritis.
+Additionally, Andrew Luster, MD, PhD is studying the molecular events that lead to immune cell entry into the joint and resultant joint destruction in rheumatoid arthritis.
 The identification of these mediators may reveal new therapeutic targets for this condition.

 Dr. Steere works with all of his colleagues in the Rheumatology Unit to provide our patients with state-of-the-art treatment for this disease.
 Our physicians are known for their ability to tailor their recommendations to the needs of the patient, taking into consideration personal preferences and family concerns.
 In addition, our clinicians' research work enhances their understanding of the condition—and their ability to treat it effectively.